ShrutiSrinivasan1/GDG_WOW/README.md

-# GDG WOW (Women of Worth)
+# GDG WOW Pune Workshop

-Welcome to the GDG WOW repository!
-This is a dedicated space for resources, projects, and materials related to Google Developer Groups' "Women of Worth" initiative.
+Welcome to the GDG WOW Pune Workshop repository!
+This is a dedicated space for resources, code samples, and materials related to the Google Developer Group Women of Worth workshop in Pune.

-## About GDG WOW
+## About GDG WOW Pune

-GDG WOW (Women of Worth) aims to create a supportive community for women in technology, providing opportunities for learning, networking, and professional development.
+GDG WOW (Women of Worth) Pune aims to create a supportive community for women in technology, providing opportunities for learning, networking, and professional development.
 Our mission is to empower women technologists and increase diversity in the tech industry.

-## Repository Contents
+## Workshop Contents

 This repository serves as a central hub for:
-- Event materials and presentations
+- Workshop materials and presentations
 - Code samples and projects
-- Community resources
+- Hands-on exercises
-- Learning paths and tutorials
+- Additional resources and references
-- Success stories and case studies
+- Post-workshop information

 ## Getting Started